Which Of The Following Is Used To Test Color Vision

 1. Ishihara Color Vision Test:

 The Ishihara test is quick, easy to administer, and requires no specialized equipment.
 It is suitable for screening large populations and is often used in schools, clinics, and occupational health settings.
-However, it is important to note that the Ishihara test is primarily designed to detect red-green deficiencies and may not be as effective in identifying blue-yellow deficiencies or other less common forms of color blindness.
+Still, it is important to note that the Ishihara test is primarily designed to detect red-green deficiencies and may not be as effective in identifying blue-yellow deficiencies or other less common forms of color blindness.

 The Farnsworth D-15 test is another common method for assessing color vision.
-It consists of 15 colored caps that the individual must arrange in order of hue.
+Now, it consists of 15 colored caps that the individual must arrange in order of hue.
 The caps are relatively similar in color, making the test more challenging than the Ishihara test.
 The D-15 test is useful for identifying the type of color vision deficiency and its severity.

 The Farnsworth D-15 test involves a set of 15 colored caps, each with a slightly different hue.
 The test taker is asked to arrange the caps in order of hue, creating a continuous sequence.
 Individuals with normal color vision will be able to arrange the caps in a smooth, circular pattern, while those with color vision deficiencies will make errors that reveal the type and severity of their deficiency.